Xavier vs. Houston College Basketball Predictions & Picks - December 1

 Xavier Performance Insights

-- The Musketeers are outscoring opponents by 8.8 points per game with a +62 scoring differential overall.
-They put up 77.1 points per game (138th in college basketball) and allow 68.3 per contest (134th in college basketball).
+- The Musketeers' +62 scoring differential (outscoring opponents by 8.8 points per game) is a result of scoring 77.1 points per game (136th in college basketball) while allowing 68.3 per outing (129th in college basketball).

-- The 34.9 rebounds per game Xavier averages rank 128th in the country.
-Its opponents pull down 34.7 per outing.
+- The 34.9 rebounds per game Xavier averages rank 122nd in the country.
+Its opponents record 34.7 per outing.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.